DinoTech01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that writes into the fie the result of a command
+Write a script that duplicates the last line of the file